NickEales/nickeales.github.io/2017-06-26-Get Private Certificate From KeyVault.md

 ---
-layout: post
+layout: default
-title:  "Get Private Certificate From KeyVault"
 description: "No longer working method of downloading a X509 Pkcs12 (Windows) private certificate from keyvault"
 excerpt_separator: <!--more-->
 date:   2017-06-26 21:42:46 +1000
 categories: Azure KeyVault Certificates PowerShell
 ---
+# Get Private Certificate From KeyVault

-Note: This method of method of downloading a X509 Pkcs12 (Windows) private certificate from keyvault no longer works.
+** Note: This method of method of downloading a X509 Pkcs12 (Windows) private certificate from keyvault no longer works.
 <!--more-->

 ---